Skip to main content Link Search Menu Expand Document (external link)

 3. Apply the Static Discipline in Digital Systems:

-• Understand the static discipline as a contract ensuring predictable behavior in digital systems.
+• Explain how static discipline is used as a contract ensuring predictable behavior in digital systems.

-• Learn how the static discipline guarantees that valid inputs lead to valid outputs, ensuring system reliability.
+• Discuss how the static discipline guarantees that valid inputs lead to valid outputs, ensuring system reliability.

 • Define combinational devices and systems, detailing their properties and operational criteria.